king44444/Aspen_Peaks_School_District_data/README.md

 A comprehensive Streamlit web application for analyzing employee salary data from Alpine School District.
 This tool provides detailed insights into salary distribution, equity analysis, and compensation patterns across different roles and functional areas.

+**🚨 2024 Update:** This analysis is particularly critical as it represents the final year before Alpine School District undergoes significant reorganization and potential district splitting.
+The 2024 data provides crucial baseline insights for community stakeholders.

 ## 📊 Data Source & Methodology

 ### Data Source